triton-inference-server/developer_tools/README.md

 You may safely ignore the constructor in this example.
 It is boilerplate code that should be included for all `RapidsSharedState` definitions and will not change between backends.
+Take a look at `src/shared_state.h` to see this implementation in context.

-Note that we have added two public member variables to this class definition which will be used to store \alpha and **c**.
+Note that we have added a public member variables to this class definition which will be used to store \alpha.
 One could equally well have made these private members with getter functions or added arbitrarily complex logic to this class definition, but we will leave them as is for simplicity.

 ### Accessing configuration parameters

-Next, we need to actually load values into these newly-defined members.
+Next, we need to actually load a value into this newly-defined member.
 We can do this by filling out the logic for our `load` method.
 For example, in order to load \alpha, we could implement something like:
 ```cpp